Welshy92/everyday-legends/README.md

 ### Initial Discussion

 League of Legends is a hugely popular online PC game developed by Riot Games, with millions of players playing every week.
-There are many different online reasources for the game.
-However most of these reasources use statistics pulled from the Riot Games API so there isn't a lot of room for player opinion.
+There are many different online resources for the game.
+However most of these resources use statistics pulled from the Riot Games API so there isn't a lot of room for player opinion.

-The purpose of this website it to provide a place where people can post their own tips and guides for specific champions, either in specific matchups or generally for a specified role.
-These posts will also be able to be liked by users to show that they found it particulary useful for themselves.
+The purpose of this website is to provide a place where people can post their own tips and guides for specific champions, either in specific matchups or generally for a specified role.
+These posts will also be able to get liked by users to show that they found it particularly useful for themselves, or give their comments to the posts.

 ### **User Stories**